Neidley/Neidley.github.io/about.md

 I love learning, creating, and analytical thinking.

-My past experiences managing a team gave me the invaluable skills of creating how to create action plans, identifying successful behaviors, and the importance of celebrating small successes everyday.
+My past experiences managing a team gave me the invaluable skills of how to create action plans, identify successful behaviors, and the importance of celebrating small successes everyday.

 Everyday I code, I get to learn and create something new everyday and feed my natural curiosity.